Schedule and Room Assignments

 Day(s): Tue, Fri

 This full-credit high school English class will focus on developing critical reading and writing skills through the study of a range of canonical and post-colonial genres and texts written in English.
 Through exposure to a variety of voices across time periods and geographical regions, students will investigate major themes, such as the importance of language as a locus of power, the continuity of human nature, and the role of the imagination.
-Fall semester will focus on canonical British texts such as the epic poem Beowulf, selections from Canterbury Tales (Chaucer), Shakespeare's Macbeth, and a selection of Romantic poetry.
+Spring semester will introduce students to post-colonial texts and genres featuring Vindication of the Rights of Woman (Mary Wollstonecraft), Pride and Prejudice (Jane Austen), Frankenstein (Mary Shelley), and Paradise Lost (John Milton).
 Writing Lab: An essential component of this course will be an in-class Writing Lab.
 Students will write two or three critical response papers and a full-scale literary analysis essay each term.
 Students will continue to hone the components of academic writing, including how to construct a thesis statement that makes an argument, how to support their ideas effectively with textual evidence, how to organize an argument logically, and how to cite sources in MLA format.
 Students should bring a laptop to class one day per week for in-class writing.
 Topics in this Series: British Literature, Part I (Semester 1) and British Literature, Part II (Semester 2).
 Students continuing from first semester receive priority pre-registration for second semester.
 Prerequisites: Students should be able to read at grade level and have completed Introduction to Genre or equivalent high school level writing class.
-Students are expected to take an active role in discussion and complete all writing assignments Workload: Students should expect to spend 2-3 hours per week outside of class.
+Students are expected to take an active role in discussion and complete all writing assignments.
+Workload: Students should expect to spend 2-3 hours per week outside of class.
+Calendar: This is a 15-week course that will not meet on Tuesday 2/3 and Friday 2/6 .
 Assignments: All assignments will be posted in a Google Classroom management site.
 Students will need their own gmail accounts to access Google Classroom.
 Assessments: Students' written assignments will be graded using a rubric and assigned points that the homeschool parent can use when assigning an overall class grade.
 Textbook/Materials: Because students will need clean, inexpensive copies of each novel to mark in, and they must be able to refer to the passages on the same page numbers, copies of mass market paperbacks will be pre-purchased and bundled for students.
 (See Supply Fee below).
-Supply Fee: A class fee of $34.00 is due payable to Compass on the first day of class for the class pack of books and handouts.
+Supply Fee: A class fee of $22.00 is due payable to Compass on the first day of class for the class pack of books and handouts.
 What to Bring: Students should bring the current literature, paper, pen or pencil and highlighter to class each week.
 Some students may wish to bring paper clips, adhesive flags or post-it notes for marking passages/pages.
 Credit: Homeschool families may wish to count this course as a half-credit (one semester) or full credit (both semesters) in English for purposes of a high school transcript.

 11:00 am-11:55 am